Why Businesses Need Marketing Qualified Leads

 A more specific example is in C-suite marketing.
-It’s better to have a small number of C-suite executive leads than hundreds of non-C-suite leads because the former have a higher likelihood of being decision makers.
+It’s better to have a fewer C-suite executive leads than hundreds of non-C-suite leads because the former are more likely to be decision-makers.
 Again, quality trumps quantity because the non-C-suite leads are likely a harder sell even though you have a lot of them.

 We’re not the only ones saying quality trumps all.
 70% of marketers cite the need for higher quality leads in lead generation initiatives.
-Higher conversion rates mean more efficient sales and marketing processes, so you should be doing all you can to improve not only your overall numbers but also the number of quality leads in your marketing funnel.
+Higher conversion rates mean more efficient sales and marketing processes, so you should be doing all you can to improve your overall numbers, and the number of quality leads in your marketing funnel.